ASG01(Ambient Sound Generator 01) - link

 The Grid is a 16x16 step sequencer designed for minimal, ambient pulses.
 Rather than forcing the user to program every note, it features a context-aware **Generate** engine.
 Based on a selected "Mood" (Ambient, Dark, Bright, Chime, etc.), it populates the sequencer with patterns that feel organic and evolving.

-Grid Panel in Spiral View mode with an active 16-step sequence glowing
+grid tab in spiral mode with an active 16-step sequences

 3. Bloom (BM01): The Gestural Expressionist